mchmarny/followme/README.md

 ### Windows

-> The choco package for followme is in works, stay tuned.
+> The choco package in works.
 For now install manually.

 Download [latest release](https://github.com/mchmarny/followme/releases/latest) and place it in your path.